lostella/drs/README.md

 minimize f(x) + g(x)
 ```

-The implementations and the proposed tests reflect the analysis contained in
+The proposed implementations and tests reflect the analysis contained in
 [1].
 In particular, a *fast* version of the method is provided for problems
 where f(x) is quadratic.